team10nb/i-can-sort/MaintenanceGuide.md

 A CI server on GitHub is utilised to conduct tests every time there is a push request.
 The team will receive email from GitHub if tests failed and will fix problems at once.

+View CI server by: [https://github.com/team10nb/i-can-sort/actions](https://github.com/team10nb/i-can-sort/actions)

-### Issue and Kanban
+### Issues and Kanban

-The team utilised Issue and kanban to track tasks and report bugs.
+The team utilised Issues and kanban to track tasks and report bugs.

+Issues are available in [https://github.com/team10nb/i-can-sort/actions](https://github.com/team10nb/i-can-sort/actions)

+Kanban is available in [https://github.com/team10nb/i-can-sort/projects/1](https://github.com/team10nb/i-can-sort/projects/1)

 ## User Manual